waithiran22/The-Ozempic-Effect-A-Data-Driven-Analysis-of-Healthcare-s-New-Frontier/README.md

 ## Visual Insights

-This section presents the most impactful visualizations from *The Ozempic Effect* project, highlighting the financial, healthcare, and population-level transformation driven by GLP-1 agonists.
+This section presents the most impactful visualizations from *The Ozempic Effect* project, showing how GLP-1 agonists are reshaping company performance, Medicare spending, and public health outcomes.
-All figures were generated using Python (Plotly, Matplotlib, and Geopandas) based on processed datasets from CMS, CDC, and company financial reports.
+All figures were generated in Python using Plotly, Matplotlib, and Geopandas.

 ---

 ### 1. Company Dependency on GLP-1 Products
-Novo Nordisk and Eli Lilly have both experienced a rapid transition toward GLP-1-driven revenues.
+Novo Nordisk and Eli Lilly have experienced a dramatic pivot toward GLP-1-driven revenues.
-This visualization shows the percentage of each company’s total sales derived from GLP-1 drugs between 2017 and 2024, illustrating their growing reliance on metabolic health portfolios.
+This visualization shows the percentage of each company’s total sales derived from GLP-1 drugs between 2017 – 2024.

 ![Company Dependency on GLP-1 Share](reports/figures/company_dependency_glp1_share.png)

 ---

-### 2. Medicare Part D Spending Growth (2016–2023)
+### 2. Medicare Part D Total GLP-1 Spending (2016 – 2023)
-Aggregate Medicare Part D expenditures on GLP-1 drugs have surged, particularly since 2021.
+Aggregate Medicare Part D expenditures on GLP-1 therapies have surged, particularly since 2021.
-The visualization highlights total federal outlays, rapid cost escalation, and the expanding role of GLP-1s in the national healthcare budget.
+This figure highlights total federal outlays and growth acceleration over time.

 ![Medicare GLP-1 Total Spending](reports/figures/medicare_glp1_total_spending.png)

 ---

 ### 3. Beneficiaries and Average Spend per Beneficiary
-The following plots demonstrate how both utilization and spending per Medicare beneficiary have risen sharply.
-They reveal the compounding effect of expanding patient access and higher therapy costs.
+These visualizations show the number of Medicare beneficiaries using GLP-1 drugs and the average cost per patient — revealing the dual impact of rising adoption and higher per-beneficiary costs.

 | Metric | Visualization |
 |:-------|:--------------|